eduardogalbiati/nodejs-checkout-service/README.md

 # nodejs-checkout-service

-A Rest API build with Node 8, Restify, Docker Compose and MountBank mockserver.
+A Rest API built with Node 8, Restify, Docker Compose and MountBank mockserver.
-Recieves a product list with a customer id associated, deal with discounts and return a cart object with all information about the products values
+Recieves a product list with a customer id associated, deal with discounts and return a cart object with all information about the products.

 # Table of Contents